MadihaAmjad/readme/README.md

 # 📦 Franchise Auction System (Solidity + NFT)

 A fully on-chain auction system where franchises are sold via bidding and minted as NFTs to winning bidders.
-Built with Solidity ^0.8.20 and OpenZeppelin security standards.

 ---